Arbaba/Secushare/Readme.md

-# Peerster
+# Secushare

-Peerster is a decentralized messaging and file sharing application written in Go.
+Secushare is a decentralized messaging and file sharing application written in Go.
 It allows users to exchange messages, upload/download and search for availabable files in the network.
 Each node communicates with other peers on its gossip port, and with clients on the `UIPort`.
 Alternatively, each node provides a GUI on its `GUIPort`.

 ![image](docs/demo.JPG)